Incident Management

 High Severity Bugs

-In the case of high severity bugs, we prefer that an incident issue is still created via Reporting an Incident.
+In the case of high severity bugs, we prefer that an incident is still created via Reporting an Incident.
 This will give us an incident issue on which to track the events and response.

 In the case of a high severity bug that is in an ongoing, or upcoming deployment please follow the steps to Block a Deployment.